 Yes, oddsmakers would factor in an injury as big as Lawrence’s to the point-spread if it were to occur.
 But, once a quarterback has an offense humming, especially at the college level, it won’t be the same scoring-wise without him.

 When teams that are closely matched play one another, a play here or there may end up being the difference in winning or losing your wager.
 If you can figure out how a game will be from a tempo perspective after an injury you may be able to comfortably predict the outcome regardless of a victory.
-There’s no substitute for injury knowledge and how it will affect a team’s offense and defense when it comes to evaluating matchups.
+There’s no substitute for injury knowledge in college football spreads betting, and how it will affect a team’s offense and defense when it comes to evaluating matchups.

 Home Field Advantage